mrdcvlsc/APA/README.md

 -------------------------------------------------------------------

 ###### This library uses c++ class to encapsulate methods/function to perform operations on big numbers/large numbers.

-This implementation uses string data type to store large numbers/big numbers.
-The four basic arithmetic operations are implemented using plain old elementary techniques in addition, subtraction, multiplication, and division... yeah that long division and that addition, subtraction, multiplication where you put the numbers on top of each other, that technique you are doing when you are in grade school, that is what this library is using... nothing fancy like using bitwise operations, and other advance concept.
-For addition, subtraction, and multiplication, each digit in the string value of the bignumber is then converted into and array of integers, then arithmetic operations are applied to each index of that array, the result is then converted back into a string and this is how this library manily works
+###### This implementation uses string data type to store large numbers/big numbers.

+###### The four basic arithmetic operations are implemented using plain old elementary techniques in addition, subtraction, multiplication, and division... yeah that long division and that addition, subtraction, multiplication where you put the numbers on top of each other, that technique you are doing when you are in grade school, that is what this library is using... nothing fancy like using bitwise operations, and other advance concept.

+###### For addition, subtraction, and multiplication, each digit in the string value of the bignumber is then converted into and array of integers, then arithmetic operations are applied to each index of that array, the result is then converted back into a string and this is how this library mainly works

 ***The "bignum" user made data type provided by the library enables you to:***